30. November 2017

 My historical novel „The Coffee Thief“ is a kind of Ocean’s Eleven with musketeers and powdered wigs.
 Set in the late 17th century, it is based on the true story of how the Dutch stole coffee plants from the Ottomans and broke the Turkish monopoly on the „wine of Islam“.
 Currently available in German, Spanish, Dutch and Russian.
 English summary and rights info here.

 My Xavier Kieffer mystery series is about a cook and accidental detective.
 In every volume, Kieffer solves a murder (and uncovers a food scandal).
-The books are currently available in German, Italian, Spanish and Polish and ate being made into a movie.
+The books are currently available in German, Italian, Spanish and Polish and are currently being made into a movie.
 English summary and rights info here.

 "The Drones of Monsieur Leclerq“ is a collection of columns first published in the German edition of „Wired“ magazine - offering glimpses into a strange future, set in the world of „Drone Country“.
 Available in German.

 Co-written with Konrad Lischka, and crowdfunded by hundreds of fans, "Dragonfathers: The History of Role-Playing Games and the Birth of the Virtual World“ is a 360 page full color book about the history of pen & paper RPGs like "Dungeons & Dragons".
 It traces the roots of these analog virtual realities to early fantasy stories and Prussian war game simulations.
-The book is currently available in German.
-English summary here.
+The book is currently available in German, but you can find an English summary here.

 "The King’s NSA“ is an essay about the roots of mass surveillance in the Baroque era.
 It shows how Louis XIV and other monarchs used letters and ciphers to control the flow of information during the Enlightenment.
 Based on a Re:Publica speech, available in German and English.